Deadly knife attack near church in French city of Nice leaves at least two dead | DW | 29.10.2020

 "I ask the people of Nice to avoid the area to let the police and the emergency services work," wrote Estrosi.

+Speaking to reporters, the mayor said the man suspected of carrying out the attack had been shouting "Allahu Akbar" (God is great) after his arrest.
+He added that French President Emmanuel Macron would be arriving in the city.

+The individual, who was shot and injured by police, left "no doubt... about the meaning of his action," Estrosi said

-French broadcaster Europe 1 reported that a man had attacked several people and that the two people included a woman who had been decapitated.
+French broadcaster Europe 1 reported that a man had attacked several people and that the two fatalities included a woman who had been decapitated.

 Early police reports indicated that a third person had died.